olligobber/Truth-Table-o-Matic/README.md

 $ cabal run
 Enter a column (leave blank to finish): a

 	 Added proposition a

 Enter a column (leave blank to finish): a : b /\ c

 The following warnings have triggered:
 	Overwriting proposition a with new definition

 Enter a column (leave blank to finish): a : a /\ d

 The following errors occurred:
 	Name a is already defined

-Enter a column (leave blank to finish): b │ c │ a : (b∧c)
+Enter a column (leave blank to finish): b │ c │ a : b∧c
-──┼───┼──────────
+──┼───┼────────
 T │ T │   True
 T │ F │  False
 F │ T │  False
 F │ F │  False
 ```

 ## Formula Syntax